amsehili/amsehili.github.io/content/posts/PDL/introduction-to-tf-probability-and-pytorch-distributions/index.md

 model.compile(optimizer=tf.keras.optimizers.Adam(learning_rate=0.01), loss=NLL)
 ```

-We generate fake data with residual's variance that increases linearly as a function of the input $x$ and fit our model.
+We generate fake data with a residuals' variance that increases linearly as a function of the input $x$ and fit our model.
 The generated data is the same as the one generated in the [second article](https://amsehili.github.io/posts/pdl/fitting-probabilistic-nn-for-regression).

 ```python